OHDSI/Perseus/README.md

 **(Optional) (Required for Docker Compose temporarily)**

 * To get user registration links by e-mail you should configure SMTP server settings first.
-Create file named `back-envs.txt` in root directory (CDMSouffleur folder) with the following content:
+Edit file named `back-envs.txt` in root directory (CDMSouffleur folder) with the following content (**without spaces**):

 SMTP_SERVER=`<your SMTP server host address>`\
 SMTP_PORT=`<your SMTP port>`\